shailjasarawagi/document-review-screen/README.md

 ## Notes

 1. **Multi-Page Support**: Page 2 has been added to demonstrate multi-page scrolling functionality.
-2. **Bounding Boxes Issue**: The bboxes.json file contains rectangles for page 1 with position values exceeding page height, preventing rendering of boxes..
+2. **Bounding Boxes Issue**: The bboxes.json file contains rectangles for page 1 with position values exceeding page height, preventing rendering of boxes.
+3. **Conditional Rendering of fields**: Render Fields according to page number.
-3. **Column Fields**: Children inside sections.json are rendered as column fields in the sidebar.
+4. **Column Fields**: Children inside sections.json are rendered as column fields in the sidebar.
-4. **State Management**: The application uses React state for data flow.
-A global store (e.g., Redux or Zustand) could be implemented to reduce prop drilling and support advanced document review features.
+5. **State Management**: The application uses React state for data flow.
+A global store (e.g., Redux or ContextAPI) could be implemented to reduce prop drilling and support advanced document review features.